 As minivans go the Sienna is a sensible choice, but it isn't very engaging to drive.
-Interior fit and finish and controls were improved in 2015, and the cabin was made quieter.
-The Sienna rides very comfortably, but handling is lackluster.
-The 3.5-liter V6 is lively and returns a respectable 20 mpg overall.
+The Sienna rides very comfortably and it is quiet inside, but handling is lackluster.
+The 3.5-liter V6 is lively and returned a respectable 20 mpg overall in our tests with the six-speed automatic (it's now an eight-speed for 2017.)
 The all-wheel-drive version--the only such minivan on the market--sacrifices just 1 mpg.
 An eighth seat cleverly stores in the back when it isn't installed in place.
-That update also brought a standard backup camera, an additional LATCH attachment, and a front-passenger seat-cushion airbag.
+Recent updates include a standard backup camera, an additional LATCH attachment, and a front-passenger seat-cushion airbag.
 Reliability has been above average.
 That and the availability of all-wheel drive are the Sienna's biggest advantages over the Honda Odyssey.